-\$1,000; or b) If the Ending Value of the Least Performing Underlying is less than its Threshold Value: $1,000 + (1,000 \times Underlying Return of the Least Performing Underlying)$ In this case, the Redemption Amount will be less than 65% of the principal amount and you could lose up to 100% of your investment in the Notes.
-The Redemption Amount will also include the final Contingent Coupon Payment if the Ending Value of the Least Performing Underlying is greater than or equal to its Coupon Barrier.
-As set forth on page PS-4.
-As set forth on page PS-4.
-The Contingent Payment Dates, occurring quarterly, indicated by the second footnote appearing below the table on PS-4.
-BofA Securities, Inc. ("BofAS"), an affiliate of BofA Finance.
-BofAS 09709UA57 With respect to each Underlying, (Ending Value - Starting Value) Starting Value The Underlying with the lowest Underlying Return.
-If an Event of Default, as defined in the senior indenture relating to the Notes and in the section entitled "Description of Debt Securities-Events of Default and Rights of Acceleration" beginning on page 22 of the accompanying prospectus, with respect to the Notes occurs and is continuing, the amount payable to a holder of the Notes upon any acceleration permitted under the senior indenture will be equal to the amount described under the caption "Redemption Amount" above, calculated as though the date of acceleration were the Maturity Date of the Notes and as though the Valuation Date were the third trading day prior to the date of acceleration.
-We will also determine whether the final Contingent Coupon Payment is payable based upon the levels of the Underlyings on the deemed Valuation Date; any such final Contingent Coupon Payment will be prorated by the calculation agent to reflect the length of the final contingent payment period.
-In case of a default in the payment of the Notes, whether at their maturity or upon acceleration, the Notes will not bear a default interest rate.
+· a) If the Ending Value of the Least Performing Underlying is greater than or equal to its Threshold Value: \$1,000; or b) If the Ending Value of the Least Performing Underlying is less than its Threshold Value: $1,000 + (1,000 \times Underlying Return of the Least Performing Underlying)$ In this case, the Redemption Amount will be less than 65% of the principal amount and you could lose up to 100% of your investment in the Notes.
+The Redemption Amount will also include the final Contingent Coupon Payment if the Ending Value of the Least Performing Underlying is greater than or ea to its Coupon Barrier.
+Observation Dates: As set forth on page PS-4.
+Contingent Payment Dates: As set forth on page PS-4.
+Call Dates: The Contingent Payment Dates, occurring quarterly, indicated by the second footnote appearing below the table on PS-4.
+Calculation Agent: BofA Securities, Inc. ("BofAS"), an affiliate of BofA Finance.
+Selling Agent: BofAS CUSIP: 09709UA57 Underlying Return: turn: (Ending Value - Starting Value) Starting Value Least Performing Underlying: The Underlying with the lowest Underlying Return.
+Events of Default and Acceleration: